10 Confidence Intervals

 A distribution describes the values the variable can take and the chance of them occurring.
 A distribution has a general type, given by the function, and is further tuned by the parameters in the function.
 For the normal distribution these parameters are the mean and the standard deviation.
 Every variable that follows the normal distribution has the same bell shaped curve and the distributions differ only in their means and/or standard deviations.
 The mean determines where the centre of the distribution is, the standard deviation determines the spread (Figure 10.1).

-Figure 10.1: The mean determines where the centre of the distribution is, the standard deviation determines the spread.
-The distributions on the left have the same mean but different standard deviations.
-The distributions on the right have the same standard deviation but different means.
+Figure 10.1: The normal distribution has two parameters: the mean and the standard deviation.
+The mean determines where the centre of the distribution is, the standard deviation determines the spread.
+Figure 10.1 (a) The distributions have the same mean but different standard deviations.
+Figure 10.1 (b) The distributions have the same standard deviation but different means.

 Figure 10.2: Normal distributions share some properties regardless of the mean and standard deviation.
-68% of the values are within 1 standard deviation of the mean and 95% are within 1.96 standard deviations.
+Figure 10.2 (a) 68% of the values are within one standard deviation of the mean and, Figure 10.2 (b) 95% are within 1.96 standard deviations.

 R has some useful functions associated with distributions, including the normal distribution.